 You may have noticed that some books offer interactive features, slightly unorthodox from traditional books, yet full of fun.
 A few books in our review offer this style, such as What Should Danny Do? and The Book With No Pictures.
 Books with interactive features can be a dash of sugar and spice to your little one's library.

 Board books, hardcover books, and paperback books, oh my!
-Yes, there are options, and the book format you choose may depend on your budget, needs, and bookshelf space.
+Yes, there are many options, and the book format you choose may depend on your budget, needs, and bookshelf space.
 Hardcover books provide durability.
 So, if you plan on passing down a book as an heirloom, selecting a hardcover book is the way to go.
 Another option is paperback books.
-This format is cost-effective, and less heavy, yet susceptible to damage.
-Board books still appear in this age-group and offer thick pages that provide durability, but tend to be smaller in size, such as Room on the Broom.
+This format is cost-effective and less heavy yet susceptible to damage.
+Board books still appear in this age-group and offer thick pages that provide durability but tend to be smaller in size, such as Room on the Broom.
 Most often, books offer multiple printing options, and it will be up to you to select what format feels right based on your intentions.

 Benefits of Reading

 A child's brain experiences significant development within the first five years of their life.
-It is essential to establish a solid foundation of skills, which supports and enhances your child's overall development.
+It is essential to establish a solid foundation of skills, supporting and enhancing your child's overall development.
 Reading to your child plays a crucial part in this journey, and it is never too early to start reading to your child.
 Before your child can read, they must learn pre-literacy skills.
 Read to your child daily to establish the habit, and take the time to point to pictures, letters, and numbers.
 Ask your child questions, discuss what's happening in the book, and allow them to turn pages.
 All of these acts of engagement will help your child build those emerging literary skills.
 Also, as you search for books, you may notice the option of electronic books (e-books).
 Although this alternative may be less expensive, the benefits are not equal.
-Science shows that e-books limit educational benefits, and do not compare to books.
+Science shows that e-books limit educational benefits and do not compare to books.
 We encourage books to be your main form of reading in your home.

 Reading is a core skill that sets your child up for academic and life success.
 Growing a lifelong reader starts with you; you are your child's first teacher.
-Keep in mind, reading daily (even 20 minutes) is a small investment, with a significant impact.
+Keep in mind, reading daily (even 20 minutes) is a small investment with a significant impact.
 It builds and strengthens many skills within your child's development, plus the science reveals the bonding experience holds benefits, too.
 Therefore, be a role model, pick up a book yourself, and approach reading with enthusiasm, positivity, and, most importantly, fun.
 Children are wonderful observers, and they will notice.
 Nonetheless, positive reading experiences will spark and motivate your child's desire to explore books and read.
 We are confident that our lineup of top-notch children's books will be great additions to your child's library.

 — Molly Bradac